Minecor/BecauseCoding/README.md

 # BecauseCoding
-this is an repository about data structure for daily coding.
+this is an repository about java for daily coding.